-Can you skip a credit card payment during temporary loss of income?
+Can you skip a credit card payment when there’s a temporary loss of income?
+Most issuers might offer you a payment reduction instead, depending on your payment history.
+These are your options.

 Fred O. Williams is senior reporter for CreditCards.com.
 A business journalist since 1987, his work has appeared in Kiplinger’s Personal Finance magazine, the Buffalo News and USA Today.